The Alzheimer's Association® is the leading voluntary health organization in Alzheimer's care, support and research.

 - Volunteer with the Alzheimer’s Association.
 Plan an event, facilitate a support group or sign up for another opportunity to advance the cause.

-- Advocate for those affected by Alzheimer’s and urge legislators make the disease a national priority.
+- Advocate for those affected by Alzheimer’s and urge legislators to make the disease a national priority.

 - Participate in Walk to End Alzheimer’s®, the world’s largest event to raise awareness and funds for Alzheimer’s disease care, support and research.